Find Trade Colleges

 Most Popular Alabama Trade Schools for an Award Taking 1 to 4 Years in Electrical & Power Installation

-Our analysis found Bevill State Community College to be the most popular school for electrical & power transmission installers students who want to pursue a undergraduate certificate in Alabama.
-Located in the distant town of Jasper, Bevill State Community College is a public college with a small student population.
+Our 2023 rankings named Bevill State Community College the most popular school in Alabama for electrical & power transmission installers students working on their undergraduate certificate.
+Located in the distant town of Jasper, Bevill State Community College is a public school with a small student population.

 Of the 20 students majoring in electrical transmission installation at Bevill State Community College, 90% are male and 10% are female.